chaozznl/BriaContacts/README.md

 # Bria Import Contacts
-Import global contacts into the Bria Softphone client using *an XML source url*.
+Import global contacts into the Bria Softphone client using *an XML source URL*.

 # Usecase
 Bria Softphone client does not (yet) facilitate the option to automatically import a centralized contact list.
 This Python script fixes that shortcoming.